 The 2016 General Assembly also resolved to:

-Urge all states assemblies, presbyteries, and congregations to prayerfully and practically support the “No” case in opposing the redefinition of marriage to include homosexual unions in the upcoming 2017 plebiscite.
+Urge all state assemblies, presbyteries, and congregations to prayerfully and practically support the “No” case in opposing the redefinition of marriage to include homosexual unions in the 2017 plebiscite.

-The Presbyterian Church of Australia is part of the Coalition for Marriage .
-It consists of more than 80 groups from across Australia, representing over 3 million people and is led by the Australian Christian Lobby, Marriage Alliance, the Catholic Archdiocese of Sydney and the Anglican Diocese of Sydney.
-We encourage all members of the Presbyterian Church in NSW (and everyone concerned to preserve the current definition of marriage to sign up to the coalition.
-Follow the link above to do that.
+During the same-sex marriage plebiscite, the Presbyterian Church of Australia joined the Coalition for Marriage.
+The coalition consisted of more than 80 groups from across Australia, representing more than 3 million people and is led by the Australian Christian Lobby, Marriage Alliance, the Catholic Archdiocese of Sydney and the Anglican Diocese of Sydney.

 Discussions of marriage and debates about same sex marriage demand that Christians think about singleness.
-Christianity Today had an interesting editorial reflection on singleness in the midst of marriage debates: Same-Sex Marriage and the Single Christian.
+This Christianity Today article has an interesting reflection on singleness in the midst of marriage debates: Same-Sex Marriage and the Single Christian.